ilmarkerm/ansible-oracle-home-mgmt/README.md

 The following will install/deinstall Oracle homes on hostgroup non-prod that contains multiple clusters.
 This is intended to be run from Jenkins, triggered by push to git release branch.

+Login user (ansible in this example) must have sudo privileges to database owner (oracle) and root.

 ```
 ansible-playbook -e targetgroup=non-prod -u ansible manage-db-homes.yml
 ```